TheBil99/SLICE/README.md

 ## How to install the library in linux

-To install the library download this repository and add its path to the enviroment variable PYTHONPATH:
+To install the library download this repository and add its path to the enviroment variable PYTHONPATH as follows:

-export PYTHONPATH=$PYTHONPATH:/place_with_the_repository/slice_repository
+_export PYTHONPATH=$PYTHONPATH:/place_with_the_repository/slice_repository_

 ## Data preparation for a new dataset